szorfein/paranoid-ninja/README.md

 # about

-A script to protect your privacy and your system.
+A script to protect your privacy.
-Randomize the MAC address, localtime, private ip, transparent-torrify with nftables or iptables and patch the kernel with harden feature used by [ClipOS](https://docs.clip-os.org/clipos/kernel.html) and [KernSec](https://kernsec.org/wiki/index.php/Kernel_Self_Protection_Project/Recommended_Settings).
+Randomize the MAC address, localtime, private ip and apply a Transparent proxy through Tor with nftables or iptables.

-The project is split into several parts:

-### Kernel
-It's an optionnal part, apply some configuration used by [ClipOS](https://docs.clip-os.org/clipos/kernel.html) and [KernSec](https://kernsec.org/wiki/index.php/Kernel_Self_Protection_Project/Recommended_Settings).

-Modify your kernel parameters via sysctl.conf and grub 2 if you use, all the modified flags can be look in file `kernel/sysctl.txt` and `kernel/grub.txt`.

 ### Firewall
-Add a basic and secure firewall with log and transparent torrify with TOR, inspired by project like [TOR transparent-proxy](https://trac.torproject.org/projects/tor/wiki/doc/TransparentProxy), [anonsurf](https://github.com/ParrotSec/anonsurf), [kalitorify](https://github.com/brainfucksec/kalitorify.git), [iptables-essential](https://github.com/trimstray/iptables-essentials).
+Add a basic and secure firewall with log and TOR, inspired by project like [TOR transparent-proxy](https://trac.torproject.org/projects/tor/wiki/doc/TransparentProxy), [anonsurf](https://github.com/ParrotSec/anonsurf), [kalitorify](https://github.com/brainfucksec/kalitorify.git), [iptables-essential](https://github.com/trimstray/iptables-essentials).

 ### Systemd
 The daemon work with systemd, i created a service for ethernet and wifi card.